Haze-sh/dotfiles/README.md

 - Add user preset to gradience (Until there is a command to do so)

-### Backups
+## Backups

 - permessions.backup
 - fcrontab.backup

 ## Passwords

-It is easier to use some scripts by saving passwords to gnupass:
+It is easier to use some scripts by saving passwords to gnupass rather than manually doing stuff:

 - Hypothesis username as "user"
 - Hypothesis token as "hypothesis"